 “Hokey Pokey” is also an option, but my kiddos are so little that I don’t do “left hand” or “right hand” since that’s too confusing, even for me.
 So if we do “Hokey Pokey,” I just tell my kids to put hands in and hands out, as we sing.

 I originally found this activity here, it’s incredibly easy to prep and great practice for eye-hand coordination!!
 All you need is some colanders, some laundry baskets, some yarn, and some tweezers.
 Put some yarn in the holes of the colander to create a webbing effect.
 If it’s red yard, you can say it’s LASERS!!
 Throw some pom-poms in there and have the kids try to fish them out with the tweezers.
 Just make sure your tweezers are big enough for your kiddos to actually hold.

 I set this one up for my older kiddos, but I also had an easier one I set up for my younger peanuts.
-Basically just did the same thing, but with laundry baskets.
+Basically I just did the same thing, but with laundry baskets.
 So put some yarn through the holes of the basket to create that web again.
 This time I threw our ball-pit balls in there and have the kids try to fish them out with their hands.